This Actress Says She'll Never Carry An Assault Rifle On Her TV Show Again

 Liz Keen will never carry an assault rifle again and I am deeply sorry for participating in glorifying them in the past.
 Yours, girl from Florida— Megan Boone (@MeganBoone) February 23, 2018

-On the show, Liz Keen almost always favors a handgun to a rifle, though she has occasionally been seen with heavier firepower like an AK-47.
+On the show, Liz Keen almost always favours a handgun to a rifle, though she has occasionally been seen with heavier firepower like an AK-47.

 Fans of the show had mixed responses to Boone’s tweet, some arguing that she should be creating a work of fiction that is separate from the current events of the world.
 One fan even tweeted in response, asking why an FBI agent wouldn’t carry an assault rifle.
 Though she didn’t reply to many responses to her initial tweet, Boone did comment back to this particular question, sharing that “I am not SWAT.”